vippsas/vipps-woocommerce/README.txt

 = 1.6.3 =
 * Fix: Add missing Norwegian translation for "No failed charges found.".
 * Fix: Failed charges now appear properly in the "Failed charges" list.
+* Fix: Fixed an edge case when changing payment method to Vipps as a customer.
 * Enhancement: Added a link to explain the various possible failure reasons.
 * Enhancement: Ability to change gateway from the admin dashboard.
 This should also allow using the REST API to create a subscription.